It has been snowing where I live! We read the beautiful book the READER, and it lead to some sled problems. The Reader is a wonderful book.

 Step Two: The child will retell the math problem.
 I know in kindergarten kids have a difficult time retelling the problem many want to shout out the answer.

 If a child struggles with this, I will help retell with them.

 Step Three: When solving problems I make sure I have many tools at the table.

-A bucket of cubes, a tens frame, a number line, hundredth chart and pencils etc.
+A bucket of cubes, a ten frames, a number line, hundredth chart, and pencils, etc.